The Talons of Weng-Chiang: Plot

-The Doctor and Leela arrive in London so that Leela can learn about the customs of her ancestors.
+The Doctor and Leela arrive in Victorian London.
 Performing at the Palace Theatre is the stage magician Li H'sen Chang.
-On their way to the theatre, the Doctor and Leela encounter a group of Chinese men who have apparently killed a cab driver.
+On their way to the theatre, the Doctor and Leela encounter a group of Chinese men who have killed a cab driver.
 All but one escape, and he, the Doctor and Leela are taken to the local police station.

-At the station, Li H'sen Chang is called in to act as an interpreter, but unbeknownst to everyone else he is the leader of the group – the Tong of the Black Scorpion, followers of the god Weng-Chiang.
-He stealthily gives the captive henchman a pill of concentrated scorpion venom, which the henchman takes and dies.
+Li H'sen Chang is called in to act as an interpreter; he stealthily gives the captive henchman a poisonous pill, which the henchman takes and dies.

-The body is taken to the local mortuary, along with the body of the cabbie.
-There they meet Professor Litefoot, who is performing the autopsies.
-The cabbie is Joseph Buller, who had been looking for his wife Emma, the latest in a string of missing women in the area.
-Buller had gone down to the Palace Theatre where he had confronted Chang about his wife's disappearance.
-Afterwards, Chang had sent his men, including the diminutive Mr Sin, to kill Buller.
 Chang is in the service of Magnus Greel, a despot from the 51st century who had fled from the authorities in a time cabinet, now masquerading as the Chinese god Weng-Chiang.
-The technology of the cabinet is unstable and has disrupted Greel's own DNA, deforming him horribly.
-This forces him to drain the life essences from young women to keep himself alive.
+The technology of the cabinet is unstable and has deformed Greel, forcing him to drain the life essences from young women to keep himself alive.
 At the same time, Greel is in search of his cabinet, which is now in the possession of Professor Litefoot.
 Mr Sin is also from the future but is a robotic toy constructed with the cerebral cortex of a pig.